reinout/tools/shell/README.rst

 - If the environment variable `PROJECTILE_BEAUTIFUL` is set, run that command.
 The direnv program can help you set it automatically.

-- If a makefile is present, `make beautiful` is run.

-- `ruff format` is run
+- Normally `pre-commit run --all` is run

 Source code::